Rob42101/utilities-checksum/README.md

 The Red 'off' button should need no explanation.

-Thank you for your interest in this and I trust the you will enjoy using my creation.
+Thank you for your interest in this and I trust that you will enjoy using my creation.